oddrealm/modding/README.md

           a.
 LocalBuildPath = [UnityEngine.Application.persistentDataPath]/Mods/MoreTools
           b.
 LocalLoadPath = {UnityEngine.Application.persistentDataPath}/Mods/MoreTools
     When the mod is ready to use in-game (all the data is set up by you), we 'build' (export the data) using these paths.
-    IMPORTANT: Always make sure your mods are folders withing the Mods folder of the OddRealm save folder (i.e., on Windows "C:/Users/You/AppData/LocalLow/Unknown Origin Games/OddRealm/Mods/MoreTools").
+    IMPORTANT: Always make sure your mods are folders within the Mods folder of the OddRealm save folder (i.e., on Windows "C:/Users/You/AppData/LocalLow/Unknown Origin Games/OddRealm/Mods/MoreTools").
                If a Mods folder doesn't exist in OddRealm, you can create one.
                Without the mods in this folder, the game won't be able to find them.